OpenMDAO/OpenMDAO-Framework/docs/user-guide/userguide_script.rst

 needed by other components in the framework.

-One important note: at present, a component has to be derived from Component to run in openMDAO.
+One important note: at present, a component has to be derived from Component to run in OpenMDAO.
 However, there has been some discussion recently about changing the implementation to remove this requirement.
 In such a case, a component would merely need to conform to the specified interface.
 There are quite a few other functions in the Component API that haven't been mentioned